Fun Begins Here At Missouri National Recreational River!

 - Act fast after you read the U.S. Department of Energy's "Kids Saving Energy" website.
 Learn how to begin the process at home and find renewable energy sources.
 Go so far as to do a home energy audit.

 - Be a science sleuth in NASA's "For Kids Only: Earth Science" website.
 Study the land, water, air and natural hazards (like storms) to understand what's going on around you.
 Also check out NASA's "Climate Kids."

 - Take on the job of a "Natural Inquirer" and an "Investi-gator" in free science journals that highlights U.S. Forest Service science.
 The "Natural Inquirer" is made for middle-school students while the "Investi-gator" assists upper-elementary students.
 Each edition has lesson plans, word games, and correlations to National Science Education Standards.

 - Learn the scoop on "Science News for Kids" by a D.C. non-profit called the Society for Science & the Public--the publisher of Science News.

 - Get smart quick through three well-respected nature-based education programs: Project Wet, Project Wild and Project Learning Tree--often with free posters or CDs to help you learn.

-- Have your mom or dad help you sift through the "Education Internet Resources for Teachers" [317 kb PDF] for ideas on how to study park geology to historic places.
+- Check out the listing of resources available at "Education Internet Resources for Teachers" [317 kb PDF] for ideas on how to study park geology and historic places.